-This educational guide decodes the different options available including master of arts in teaching (MAT) and master of education (M.Ed.) as well as online versus on campus options.
+This educational guide decodes the different options available including master of arts in teaching (MAT) and master of education (M.Ed.) as well as online versus on-campus options.
 Read on for more information about this exciting degree opportunity for educators.

 What Is An Online Master’s Degree In Education?

 A master’s in education is an advanced degree for teachers and educators that is typically earned in two to four years.
-It is considered a graduate level degree and not a terminal degree.
+It is considered a graduate-level degree and not a terminal degree.
 Educators have the ability to earn a doctorate after graduating with a master’s degree.

-Many teachers seek a master’s in education, which provides in-depth study of a specific facet of education, examines the latest research-based education practices, and prepares graduates for leadership and administrative roles.
+Many teachers seek a master’s in education, which provides an in-depth study of a specific facet of education, examines the latest research-based education practices, and prepares graduates for leadership and administrative roles.
 Individuals that are specifically interested in working as an academic advisor or school principal will need a master’s degree in order to achieve their career goal.

 There are several types of master’s degrees available to interested individuals.
-The most popular are the Master of arts in teaching (MAT) and Master of Education (M.Ed.).
+The most popular are the Master of Arts in Teaching (MAT) and Master of Education (MEd).
 These focus on both the academic teaching aspect as well as administrative roles.

 Best Schools With Degrees in Education

 Finding the perfect graduate degree program can be overwhelming especially with so many available options, particularly online.
-Universities.com has compiled a list of the top 10 education colleges in the U.S. These programs all offer multiple education specialities for graduate students, are accredited, affordable, and have high student satisfaction.
+Universities.com has compiled a list of the top 10 education colleges in the U.S. These programs all offer multiple education specialties for graduate students, are accredited, affordable, and have high student satisfaction.

 - Walden University

 - Ohio State University – Main Campus